jezzsantos/saastack/docs/how-to-guides/README.md

 * (coming soon) Build a new technology adapter (i.e. database persistence)
 * [Migrating a Billing Provider](900-migrate-billing-provider.md) - how to upgrade from `SimpleBillingProvider` to another one specific to your chosen Billing Management System.
 * [Build a Pattern Toolkit](200-create-pattern-toolkit.md) - how to create a pattern toolkit, for things like automating the creation of a new Subdomain
+* [Split your subdomain modules into multiple hosts](210-split-modules.md) - how to split your subdomain modules into multiple hosts and deploy them separately

 ---